(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-Las Vegas has the most temperate weather in spring, from March to May, and then again in fall, September to November.
+Las Vegas has the most temperate weather in spring, from March to May, and then again in fall, from September to November.

 Early spring shows a drop in tourism, making it both more physically comfortable and less stressful, especially for families that want to avoid the largest crowds.

 Sweltering heat from July to August can be especially uncomfortable when you’re outside.
-However, everywhere you go has robust air conditioning plus summer is the best season for fun and relaxation by the pools.
+However, everywhere you go has robust air conditioning, plus summer is the best season for fun and relaxation by the pools.

 Las Vegas has the most amazing swimming pools!
 Check them out in our article here.